Victorian Theme Party Ideas

 A Victorian Tea Party would be the most elegant of all.
 Everything in Victorian times was done lavishly.
 So break out your grandmothers china, silver, crystal & serving pieces.
 The fancier the better.
 Of course if you have a truly prized possession that would break your heart if it was damaged, please donít use for the party.
 Accidents do happen!
 Before you get your house ready & prepare your food, you have to send out invitations.

 There are so many options here.
 With todayís computer programs you can make some beautiful ones at home.
-Tuck an actual tea bags in the invitation.
+Tuck an actual tea bag in the invitation.
 Perhaps make some using paper doilies & scrapbooking supplies.

 DECORATING & SERVING